facebook/react/docs/docs/11-advanced-performance.md

 });
 ```

-The implementation of shouldComponentUpdate we had before wouldn't always work as expected :
+The implementation of `shouldComponentUpdate` we had before wouldn't always work as expected:

 ```javascript
 // assume this.props.value is { foo: 'bar' }